actions/importer-labs/circle_ci/4-dry-run.md

-# Perform a dry-run of a CircleCI pipeline
+# Perform a dry-run migration of a CircleCI pipeline

 In this lab you will use the `dry-run` command to convert a CircleCI pipeline to its equivalent GitHub Actions workflow.